Dictee: Historical context

-Dictée mainly embodies two periods, The Japanese Colonialization of Korea (1910-1945) and Liberation, Division and The Korea War (1945-1953).
+Dictée mainly encompasses two periods, the Japanese Colonization of Korea (1910-1945) and Liberation, Division and the Korean War (1945-1953).

-In 1919, Korea active nationalists drafted and distributed a declaration of independence of Korea and planned a large demonstration of independence.
-To gather a large number of people into demonstration, they turned the funeral for King Kojong into a protest against Japanese.
+In 1919, Korean nationalists drafted and distributed a declaration of Korea's independence and planned a large demonstration.
+To recruit a large number of people for the demonstration, they turned the funeral for King Kojong into a protest against the Japanese.
 "Demonstrations supporting the declaration of independence quickly spread throughout the country.
 It is estimated that more than a million of Korea's 20 million people participated in street demonstrations."
-This movement is called March 1st Movement.
-Women and Children were beaten and killed by the police and soldiers.
-Yu Guan Soon, who was a student of Korea and an organizer of March 1 Movement.
-She "passed out copies of the declaration and led demonstrations in her hometown area south of Seoul.
+This movement is called the March 1st Movement.
+Women and children were beaten and killed by the police and soldiers.
+Yu Guan Soon, who was a Korean student and an organizer of the March 1 Movement, "passed out copies of the declaration and led demonstrations in her hometown area south of Seoul.
 She was arrested, imprisoned, and tortured, and after a year she died in prison."

-Japan used a variety of policies to control and assimilate Korea since 1930s, especially through education policies.
+Japan used a variety of policies to control and assimilate Korea since 1930s, especially through education.
 "In 1934 Ugaki introduced a new curriculum in Korean schools that featured increased instruction in Japanese language, ethics, and history.
 The new curriculum eliminated the study of Korean and the use of Korean in general instruction.
 Eventually, the colonial government would insist that only the Japanese language be used in all public offices, and by the 1940s all businesses and banks were forced to keep records exclusively in Japanese."